🎉 Patent Granted — Our Agentic AI Framework has been officially patented | 30th September 2025 Know More

-Implementing conversational automation is not just “training a chatbot” with data !
+Implementing agentic automation is not just “training a chatbot” with data !
 But I have seen many people try to highlight this aspect a little too much.
-I’m writing this blogpost to discuss another important aspect of any conversational automation that people seem to have forgotten.
-This blog post is also a continuation of our earlier blog post where we discussed a fundamental bottleneck in conversational automation in general.
+I’m writing this blogpost to discuss another important aspect of any agentic automation that people seem to have forgotten.
+This blog post is also a continuation of our earlier blog post where we discussed a fundamental bottleneck in agentic automation in general.
 Before we begin, I recommend you to read that blog post if you still haven’t read it.

 Software design practices have evolved over several decades, going through a challenging path to become what we all appreciate today.
 There are standards in every single stage of the software development lifecycle to regulate different aspects while adding a lot of efficiency to the overall process.
 When you start a software project, you use standard frameworks for capturing the requirements, architecting the system design, and deploying the system.
 In most stages of this long process, UML plays a key role in streamlining the thought process.
 And at this point I want you to think for a moment, what if there is no UML?
 Especially, the designing and architecting related tasks would be in a big chaos !